What are the short circuit withstand levels for 400kV, 220kV, and 132kV transformers?

 How is the temperature rise test conducted, and what are the permissible limits for winding and oil?

-Test Prerequisites: The transformer must be fully assembled, including its cooling system.
-That means, radiators, fans, , and oil pumps are fitted.
-The transformer is filled with insulating oil.
-Ambient temperature is measured and recorded.
+The transformer must be fully assembled, including its cooling system.
+Specifically, we have fitted radiators, fans, and oil pumps.
+Additionally, we fill the transformer with insulating oil.
+Finally, we measure the ambient temperature and record it.

-Loading the Transformer: The transformer is subjected to a simulated load.
+Here, we stimulate the load to the transformer.
 Since applying the full rated load directly might be impractical, the test is often conducted using the short-circuit method.
-Here, the secondary winding is shorted, and a reduced voltage is applied to the primary winding to circulate the rated current through the transformer.
-This simulates full-load losses (copper losses) without requiring a full load on the secondary side.
+In this approach, the secondary winding is shorted, and a reduced voltage is applied to the primary winding to circulate the rated current through the transformer.
+Consequently, this simulates full-load losses (copper losses) without requiring a full load on the secondary side.

-Duration of the Test: The transformer is operated at rated current until thermal equilibrium is reached.
-Equilibrium means, when the temperature stops rising significantly.
-It is typically within 1°C over a specified period, such as 1 hour or 30 min.
-This may can take several hours to reach the equilibrium, depending on the transformer size and cooling system.
+The transformer is operated at rated current until thermal equilibrium is reached.
+Here, equilibrium means when the temperature stops rising significantly—typically within 1°C over a specified period, such as 1 hour or 30 minutes.
+Generally, this may take several hours to reach equilibrium, depending on the transformer size and cooling system.

-Oil Temperature Measurements: Oil temperature is measured using thermometers or thermocouples placed in the top oil.
-Sometimes the bottom oil temperature is also measured to calculate the temperature gradient.
+Oil temperature is measured using thermometers or thermocouples placed in the top oil.
+Additionally, the bottom oil temperature is also sometimes measured to calculate the temperature gradient.

 What types of bushings are used in power transformers?

-Ans: There are many types of bushings used in a high voltage power transformers.
-These are Resin Impregnated Paper (RIP) Bushings, Oil Impregnated Paper (OIP) Bushings, Porcelain Bushings, Polymer/Composite Insulator Bushings.
+There are many types of bushings used in high-voltage power transformers.
+These are Resin Impregnated Paper (RIP) Bushings, Oil Impregnated Paper (OIP) Bushings, Porcelain Bushings, and Polymer/Composite Insulator Bushings.

 What are the insulation resistance requirements for a transformer core?